William Henry Whitaker: Seminole Indians

-The Whitakers were sympathetic to the local Indians and escaped slaves, in one case ferrying the fabled Seminole chief Billy Bowlegs across the river to their home where they brought him back to health from malaria.
+The Whitakers were sympathetic to the Seminole Indians and escaped slaves, in one case ferrying the fabled Seminole chief Billy Bowlegs across the river to their home where they brought him back to health from malaria.
 When Whitaker's wife asked the chief if he would kill her in times of aggression, Bowlegs assured her that if he did, he would do so quickly.
 That fragile relationship soured in early 1856 when Bowlegs became angered at the destruction of his gardens by United States troops.
 Soon after, the Indians attacked Braden Castle, and hostilities increased.
 Whitaker, securing his family at the fort in what now is Manatee County, headed seventy miles to Peace Creek, the closest military detachment to convey the news of the attack.
 Not long afterward, the Whitaker home in Sarasota was burned to the ground with a friend inside, George Owen, and the destruction of many more homes followed.
 The Billy Bowlegs War lasted until 1858.